World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 Ever?

 kneeling in straw, a girl sponges down a sick pony-sized centaur while another calls a medical team.
-Picture inspired by an old digital painting, 'Asleep', by Ken Stone.
+Dream sketch by Wayan, loosely based on old digital painting 'Asleep', by Ken Stone.
+Click to enlarge.

-NOTES (NOTE ADDED A WEEK LATER: my classmate Henry just pushed a book on me: bizarre lectures by his teacher, of the Falun Gong sect.
+(NOTE A WEEK LATER: my classmate Henry just pushed a book on me: bizarre lectures by his teacher, of the Falun Gong sect.
 I found it a fascinating and rather comic mishmash of Buddhism, folk Taoism, hucksterism, and keep-your-head-down apoliticality.
-The feverish China in my dreams anticipated the bubbling stew of Falun Gong I was soon to discover... .)
+The feverish China in my dreams anticipated the bubbling stew of Falun Gong I was soon to discover...)

-(NOTE ADDED 2000: No one expected, then, that China's leaders would soon discover it too, and savagely put down this deeply apolitical sect.
-But there are hints of the government's bias in the dream--the local officials are hostile, and everyone different and mystical mistrusts the government, recalling past pogroms...)
+(NOTE ADDED 2000: No one expected, then, that China's leaders would soon panic and savagely persecute such a deeply apolitical sect.
+But the dream foreshadows the crackdown--the hostile local officials and the widespread prejudice toward anyone mystical.)

 But then, I'm biased--I think she's hot, I love it when she shows off her legs.